Filed pursuant to Rule 424(b)(3)

 For more information on the events that occurred and the shares of Common Stock issued in connection with our emergence from bankruptcy, see our Current Report on Form 8-K that was filed with the Securities and Exchange Commission (the SEC) on May 5, 2017.

 Unless otherwise noted or suggested by context, all financial information and data and accompanying financial statements and corresponding notes, as of and prior to the Effective Date, as contained in this prospectus or incorporated by reference, reflect the actual historical consolidated results of operations and financial condition of MEMP for the periods presented and do not give effect to the Plan or any of the transactions contemplated thereby or the adoption of fresh start accounting.
 Accordingly, such financial information may not be representative of our performance or financial condition after the Effective Date.
 Except with respect to such historical financial information and data and accompanying financial statements and corresponding notes or as otherwise noted or suggested by the context, all other information contained in this prospectus relates to the Company following the Effective Date.
-The Company filed its Quarterly Report on Form 10-Q for the quarter ended June 30, 2017 on August 9, 2017, which reflected the adoption of fresh start accounting.

 This prospectus contains forward-looking statements that are subject to a number of risks and uncertainties, many of which are beyond our control, which may include statements about our:

 |||acquisition and disposition strategy;|

 |||ability to replace the reserves we produce through drilling;|